 ❌ Ignoring Undertones

 That "perfect gray" might look purple on your walls.
-Test for undertones.
+Test for undertones under both daylight and warm LEDs.

 ❌ Using Tiny Samples